 You are probably trying to figure out the need to have these items readied before the ISO 17025 accreditation assessment.
 Well, here are the reasons.

 First, you need to make the right first impression.
 When your assessors see how organized and ready you are for them; they perceive your organization to be professional, disciplined, and on track.
 Thus, it is the first step into tilting the assessment to favor you.

 Second, being ready and well-organized means you do not have to start searching for items when your assessors request for them.
 This helps you save money up to hundreds and thousands of dollars.
 After all, your assessment duration will not extend, and you do not have to pay extra.

 Lastly, being prepared leaves no loopholes whatsoever, so your assessors cannot find any other deficiencies.
-The time spent on searching for documents give your assessors the opportunity to look deeper into your records, documents, and processes and if this extends too much, they may find something.
+The time spent searching for documents allows your assessors to look deeper into your records, documents, and processes and if this extends too much, they may find something.

 When you preselect your records, you will have the opportunity to choose the best records – without irregularities or mistakes.
 This reduces citations, deficiencies, and questions from your assessors.
 And you already have an advantage in the assessment.

 The benefits that come with proper preparation for your ISO 17025 accreditation Audit can be categorized into three viz;

 - Reduction in costs